-Spear fishing revolves around using a fake company name and other details.
+Spear phishing revolves around using a fake company name and other details.
 Spear attacks are targeted at specific entities.
 This type of attack includes spending time to find out and consequently add some actual details about the target in the phishing attempt.

 A bad guy finds the name, the position, and other details of an important person in a company and includes them in a pitch email.
 The recipient thinks the email is from a real person in the company and is tricked into giving away important information.
 Attackers often then use the gathered information to attract more victims and double down on the phishing attack.
 It will be beneficial to use DKIM check to prioritize domain authority and prevent phishing.

 Email account takeover

 All members of an organization (including the executive team) are vulnerable to email account takeover attacks.
 If a hacker acquires the email login details of a high-profile person in a company, they can target almost everyone with the company email address.
 Think colleagues, different team members, and even some customers.
 Everyone is a target once a phisher gains control of an account so hiring freelance cyber security developers is always a good idea that will prevent many problems from happening.